PavelSozonov/openai-api-gateway/README.md

    ```

 ## Environment Variables

+Environment variables are defined in the `.env` and `.env-azure` files:

 - `GATEWAY_API_KEY`: The API key for the gateway (Required).
 - `OPENAI_API_KEY`: The API key for OpenAI (Required).